Andrei Griazev: Career

 Griazev began skating at the age of four.
 At the age of 11, he moved from Perm to Saint Petersburg to train with coach Alexei Mishin.
 He trained at the Yubileyny Sports Palace.

 During his time training with Mishin, Griazev learned the triple Axel jump.
 Griazev placed 14th at the 2002 Junior Worlds, after which Mishin sent him to work with his wife, Tatiana Mishina.
 Griazev left Yubileyny, returned to Perm, and did not skate at all for three months.
-In summer 2002, Griazev moved to Newington, Connecticut, to train with Tatiana Tarasova on the suggestion of Alexei Yagudin.
+In the summer of 2002, Griazev moved to Newington, Connecticut, to train with Tatiana Tarasova on the suggestion of Alexei Yagudin.
 He became the 2004 World Junior Champion.
 That same year, he won bronze at Russian senior nationals and earned a chance to compete at the 2004 European Championships and 2004 World Championships, where he placed 8th and 12th, respectively.

 During the 2004–05 season, Griazev sustained a back injury and had to withdraw from the 2004 Skate America.
 He was 7th at 2004 Cup of Russia but then earned silver at Russian Nationals.
 He went again to the European Championships, where he placed 5th, and moved up a spot at Worlds to 11th.

 For the 2005–06 season, Tarasova returned to Russia and so Griazev did as well, training with both Tarasova and Elena Vodorezova in Moscow.
 Griazev was 9th out of 11 men at the 2005 Skate Canada International.
 The very next week, however, he won the bronze medal at 2005 Cup of China, his first senior Grand Prix medal.
 At that competition, he was in the lead after the short program, and earned new personal best scores for his short program, long program, and overall total.
 At the 2006 Russian nationals, Griazev finished 9th and did not receive a berth to the European Championships and the Olympics.
 Due to the withdrawal of other skaters, Griazev was sent to 2006 Worlds, where he struggled in the qualifying and short programs, but performed a strong long program.
 Griazev returned to Russia in March 2006 to take part in the Italian Carnival skating tour produced by Ilia Averbukh.
 He had also taken part in this tour the previous year.
 His touring schedule was cut short when he sustained a knee injury and had to undergo surgery.